pschandana/Recommendation_engine_for_content/README.md

   From career growth to leisure reading, we make your next step easy and exciting.

-# CLone this repository
+ Clone this repository

-#  Create and Activate Virtual Environment
+Create and Activate Virtual Environment
 Create virtual environment:
 python3 -m venv venv

- # Activate virtual environment (Linux/Mac):
+ Activate virtual environment (Linux/Mac): source venv/bin/activate
-source venv/bin/activate

- # Activate virtual environment (Windows):
+  Activate virtual environment (Windows):
 .\venv\Scripts\activate

-#  Install Required Dependencies
+ Install Required Dependencies
 pip install -r requirements.txt

-# Step 4: Set up your environment variables
+ Set up your environment variables
 Create a .env file in the root of your project directory.
 Add the necessary API keys or environment variables in the .env file.
 For example:

 API_KEY=your-api-key-here

-# Step 5: Make sure your .gitignore file is properly set up to ignore the .env file
-Add .env to the .gitignore to prevent accidentally committing your API key to GitHub:
+ Make sure your .gitignore file is properly set up to ignore the .env file Add .env to the .gitignore to prevent accidentally committing your API key to GitHub:

 .env

-# Step 6: Run the Application
+ Run the Application
 streamlit run app.py

 ## How It Works 🤖